 If you’re visiting the Oban area (particularly out of season), the Mackay’s Loch Fishery is one of the top locations for fly fishing in Scotland.
 Alongside its natural stock of native brown trout, this fishery is fully stocked with rainbow trout.
 Grab your fishing rod and enjoy a boat trip or a day n the shore, surrounded by peaceful Scottish scenery.

 Lochan nan Ceardach

-Also known as Loch Smiddy, Lochan nan Ceardach is just a short 30 minute drive from Oban or Loch Melfort Hotel.
-Just up a hill road from Ardmaddy Lodge, this lesser known spot has a charming through-route over an iron bridge and opening out over glorious island views.
+Also known as Loch Smiddy, Lochan nan Ceardach is just a short 30-minute drive from Oban or Loch Melfort Hotel.
+Just up a hill road from Ardmaddy Lodge, this lesser-known spot has a charming through-route over an iron bridge and opens out over glorious island views.
 Most fish along the shoreline, however, it is possible to take a boat into the centre of the waters in the hopes of bagging rainbow trout.

-Flowing through the charming area of Glendaruel, not far from Dunoon, this river offers good chances of salmon and sea trout, winding down a steep gorge into shallow streams, runs and slow deep pools.
-Focus your efforts around the slower pools and glides for the best catches.
-It’s worth noting that all fishing in this area is on a catch and release basis.
+Flowing through the charming area of Glendaruel, not far from Dunoon, this river offers good chances for salmon and sea trout, winding down a steep gorge into shallow streams, runs and slow deep pools.
+Focus your efforts on the slower pools and glides for the best catches.
+It’s worth noting that all fishing in this area is on a catch-and-release basis.

 Famous for having the largest freshwater surface area in Britain, and boasting over 30 islands, Loch Lomond offers some of the best game and coarse fishing in Scotland (and the UK!).
 Fly fishing in this area is particularly good, with fly fishing drifts aplenty.
 For the best boating locations, head to the launch spots at Balmaha and Balloch (two of the most well know areas for fishing holidays in Argyll).